bva100/pipestack-sdk-php/README.md

 require '/path/to/PipeStackFactory.php';

-// Instantiate a new PipeStack object, using the config file DevPipeStackConfig.php
+// Instantiate a new PipeStack object, using the config file CustomPipeStackConfig.php
-$PipeStack = PipeStackFactory::build('Dev');
+$PipeStack = PipeStackFactory::build('Custom');

 // Create a new node.
 Replace "your domain here" with your domain try{